Blockchains/mStable-tech-challenges/full-stack/README.md

 # Full Stack Developer

-If you're a seasoned coder, you should have no problems with the task, but don't worry if you're new to the game either, we just want to see is how you solve problems and innovate while interacting with Ethereum.
+If you're a seasoned coder, you should have no problems with the task, but don't worry if you're new to the game either, we just want to see how you solve problems and innovate while interacting with Ethereum.

 We really like to see clean interfaces and well written solutions built with modern tech in mind.